-52 Griscom B. W. et al (2017).
+&lt;sup>53 Griscom B. W. et al (2017).
 "Natural climate solutions".
-Proceedings of the National Academy of Sciences of the United States of America and land use directly or indirectly.
-And at the end of 2017, 40 nations have committed to restore 150 million hectares (Mha) of degraded land under The Bonn Challenge-a historic commitment.
+Proceedings of the National Academy of Sciences of the United States of America cleaning our air and water, and maintaining biodiversity.
+Government willingness to tackle this grand challenge is on the rise.
+For instance, under the Paris this Agreement, more than 60 countries included avoided deforestation in their Nationally Determined Contributions (NDCs) and more than 100 included actions within agriculture.
+Likewise, many of SDGs address food systems and land use directly or indirectly.
+And at the end of 2017, 40 nations committed to restore 150 million hectares (Mha) of degraded land under The Bonn Challenge - a historic commitment.